Marhab

-Marhab bin Al-Harith (مرحب بن الحارث) was popularly known as the Knight of Khaybar, a Jewish knight who is noted for his military role in Battle of Khaybar.
+Marhab ibn Al-Harith (مرحب بن الحارث) was popularly known as the Knight of Khaybar, a Jewish knight who is noted for his military role in Battle of Khaybar.

 Life

-Beside his knighthood and excellence in war, he was a poet, Tall and huge, brave, and wealthy.
+Beside his knighthood and excellence in war, he was a poet, tall and huge, brave, and wealthy.

 Ancestry

-According to some historians he and his sister were from Israelite origin, while some other historians believed he is from Ḥimyarite origin.
+According to some historians he and his sister were from Israelite origin, while some other historians believed he is from Himyarite origin.

 Property

-He had a sword engraved on it the phrase "This is the sword of Marhab; he who tastes it dies". and he resides in a palace.
+He had a sword engraved with the phrase "This is the sword of Marhab; he who tastes it dies", and he resided in a palace.

 Battle of Khaybar

 The Battle of Khaybar was fought in the year 628 between Muslims and the Jews living in the oasis of Khaybar.
 Marhab was the commander of the Jewish army in that battle and expressed an outstanding strength and skills.
 The Muslim historian Shaykh Mufid stated: "No one amongst the Muslims could confront him but Ali ibn Abi Talib killed him in the battlefield".